Gabriel P. Sanchez: Federal judicial service

-On September 8, 2021, President Joe Biden announced his intent to nominate Sanchez to serve as a United States circuit judge for the Ninth Circuit.
+On September 8, 2021, President Joe Biden announced his intent to nominate Sanchez to serve as a United States circuit judge for the United States Court of Appeals for the Ninth Circuit.
 On September 20, 2021, his nomination was sent to the Senate.
 President Biden nominated Sanchez to the seat to be vacated by Judge Marsha Berzon, who announced her intent to assume senior status upon confirmation of a successor.
 On November 3, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 During his confirmation hearing, Republican senators questioned him about his role in the creation of Proposition 57 in 2016, which allowed for earlier parole for most inmates in California.
 On December 2, 2021, his nomination was favorably reported by the committee by a 12–10 vote.
 On December 15, 2021, Majority Leader Chuck Schumer filed cloture on his nomination.
 On December 18, 2021, the United States Senate invoked cloture on his nomination by a 44–24 vote.
 On January 12, 2022, Sanchez was confirmed by a 52–47 vote.
 He received his judicial commission on January 24, 2022.